Congressional Quarterly's Magazine 0n Government, Policy and Politics

 • Cumulative Index

 The official record of the proceedings and debates of the United States Congress.
-It is published daily when Congress is in session.
+Published daily when Congress is in session.
 At the back of each daily issue is the "Daily Digest," which summarizes the day's floor and committee activities.
+(1789-current)

 Respected non-partisan independent newspaper covering news and analysis about Congress and the Federal government with special focus on business and lobbying, political campaigns, and Capitol Hill issues.